Kong/docs.konghq.com/CONTRIBUTING.md

 1. Edit your `index.md` file based on the guidance in comments in that file - you'll find lots of helpful examples in other extension files.
 If you are documenting a Kong plugin, be sure to see the next section.
-1. If you have a custom logo, add a square-format PNG file to `/app/_assets/images/icons/hub/` - the filename of your image should be `publisher_extension` using the "publisher" and "extension" name from step 2.
+1. Custom logos are required for publication on the Kong plugin hub.
+If you don't have a custom logo yet, please duplicate an existing default logo file, and rename it as noted above.
+Custom logos should be a square-format PNG file, with no transparency, and 120x120 pixels in size.
+Add the logo file to `/app/_assets/images/icons/hub/` - the filename of your image should be `publisher_extension` using the "publisher" and "extension" name from step 2.
-Custom logos are optional.
-If you don't have a custom logo, please duplicate an existing default logo file, and rename it as noted above.
 1. Be sure to run the docs site locally per the instructions in the README - you should find your Hub contribution listed at `localhost:3000/hub`